BA (Hons), FHEA

 Overview

-Our BA (Hons) Fashion Branding and Communication course will help you to become part of this rapidly growing and exciting aspect of the fashion industry.
+Our BA (Hons) Fashion Communication course will help you to become part of this rapidly growing and exciting aspect of the fashion industry.

-On this course, you’ll gain practical skills and explore the thinking behind fashion branding and communication.
-You’ll create image and film, and develop visual identities using the latest creative software.
-We’ll also teach you the theory behind everything from creating a narrative for an image to building a global brand identity.
+On BA (Hons) Fashion Communication, you’ll gain theoretical and practical skills by exploring the process behind creating effective and responsible fashion communication.
+You'll create forms of still and moving image and develop visual identities using the latest creative software.
+The course will help you to understand the theory and thought process behind everything from creating a narrative for an image or campaign, to building a brand identity.

-Great fashion communication comes about through collaboration.
-In AUB’s creative community, you’ll have the chance to do just that.
-You’ll be introduced to, and work with, students on other BA (Hons) courses, including Fashion, Commercial Photography, Textiles, Film Production and Make-up for Media and Performance, so the opportunities are limitless to apply your skills and collaborate.
+Great fashion communication requires collaborative thinking and teamwork.
+In AUB’s creative community, you'll be introduced to, and encouraged to work with, students on other BA (Hons) courses, including Fashion, Commercial Photography, Textiles Design, Film Production and Make-up for Media and Performance, so the opportunities to collaborate and apply your skills are limitless.
+This will also allow you to gain confidence is creatively directing others to realise your own vision.

 According to the British Fashion Council, the UK Fashion Industry supports 797,000 jobs.
-With a degree from AUB, you will also make your own unique mark in this exciting space.
+With a degree from AUB, you'll be able to make your own unique mark in this exciting space.

-Our teaching staff are exceptional.
+Our teaching and technical staff are exceptional.
 They're inspiring teachers, industry practitioners, technicians and researchers who are here to support you with your studies and help you to achieve outstanding outcomes.

 Placement year